 Where to Go From Here

-Being diagnosed from a qualified sleep treatment center such as Riverbend Sleep is number one.
+Being diagnosed from a qualified sleep treatment center.
 After we have determined your sleep problem and whether or not it’s related to PTSD, that’s when the patient has to learn about ways to improve the quality of their sleep.
 Some tactics can be as simple as paying more attention to dietary habits or reducing the use of tobacco products and possibly eliminating them altogether.
 In other cases, it may be a matter of determining if there is a history of other physical health problems in the family.
 Sleep apnea and PTSD issues can also be genetic, further complicating the diagnosis.

 The End Result